 Trust & governance

-Healthcare AI needs traceable reasoning, not just good scores.
+Healthcare AI needs traceable reasoning, not just strong scores.

 In healthcare and other regulated environments, black-box systems create adoption risk when clinicians, operational leaders, and governance stakeholders cannot understand why an output appeared or how it should be used.